Contents

 Natural Light.

-Residences are ending up being greener.
+Houses are becoming greener.
 Saving energy is a significant cornerstone of residential LEED accreditation.
 LEED homes consume to 30% less energy than non-LEED homes.
-Skylights bring complimentary, tidy, natural light into homes, lowering the quantity of artificial light needed in a house.
+Skylights bring complimentary, tidy, natural light into homes, reducing the amount of synthetic light required in a home.

-Skylights can affect a home’s interior decoration like no other element, including an unanticipated punch in stairs or home offices or by supplying a focal point in living rooms and kitchen areas.
+Skylights can affect a home’s interior decoration like no other element, including an unanticipated punch in stairs or home offices or by providing a focal point in living rooms and cooking areas.

 Cons.